i2group/analyze/documentation/developer_essentials_troubleshooting.md

 If you see a basic HTML page, then the application is deployed but you have an HTTP server problem.
 When a simple restart does not work, you must check the server configuration:

 1. In a text editor, open the file at `http-server-dir/Plugins/i2analyze/config/plugin-cfg.xml`.
-2. Find the `<UriGroup Name="read_Cluster_URIs">` element.
+2. Find the `<UriGroup Name="core_URIs">` element.
 Depending on the topology of your deployment, the contents look like this example:

     ``` pre
     <Uri AffinityCookie="JSESSIONID" AffinityURLIdentifier="jsessionid"